-That's the approach that Loanworks is taking.
-We've developed a customisable, straight-through processing loan origination solution that utilises a credit decisioning engine to get the work done.
-It's part of a broader suite of software for lenders that also includes customer onboarding, workflow automation, document management, channel administration, commission management, loan servicing and trust management.
+That's the approach Loanworks is taking.
+We've developed a customisable, straight-through processing origination solution that utilises digital customer onboarding journeys and workflow, and credit decisioning engines to get the work done.
+It's part of a broader suite of software for lenders that also includes an ecosystem of partner integrations, workflow automation, dynamic pricing, document management, and omni-channel origination.